Table of Contents

 Adopting From A Breeder

-- Dogs are only there for massive breeding
+- Myth: Dogs are only there for massive breeding

 Oftentimes, backyard breeders will realize too late that taking care of puppies is a full-time job and will either abandon them or surrender them to shelters, increasing the already overflowing pet overpopulation issue.